English

 Key Stage 3

 Home Learning is set regularly to promote independent learning and the consolidation of skills learnt in class.
+This will either be independent tasks, or using platforms like Kerboodle.
 In addition to the home learning activities, we have regular library lessons, and students are encouraged to read there as well as at home on a regular basis.

 KS3 teachers use Flash Marking to monitor progress and to identify the progress of key skills.
+Flash Marking is an Education Endowment Fund initiative that breaks down writing components into building blocks to help students grasp the mechanics of English writing.
 Work done in class is marked regularly, and clear feedback is given for students to reflect and act upon.
 Students can use this detailed feedback to improve their skills, and the assessments focus both on their understanding of the texts as well as their mastery of the skills they have been learning (evidenced through the Flash Marking codes they have learnt).

 We hope that our KS3 students enjoy the opportunities available to engage creatively and continue to develop their skills and are thrilled to be able to provide them with a variety of English-focused extra-curricular clubs (book club, creative writing club, etc.).
-We also enjoy taking the students out on trips to the theatre to experience the texts they study brought to life in a different context.
+We also enjoy taking the students out on trips to the theatre or organise workshops within school to experience the texts they study brought to life in a different context.

 Key Stage 4